strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.15 =
 * BUG: Fixed issue with Stripe integration where existing members checking out for new recurring subscriptions would receive extra charges.
 (Thanks, Antonv and Thomas Sjolshagen)
+* BUG: Fixed issue with Braintree integration where the billing address associated with a credit card was not being updated via the update billing page.
+(Thanks, Keith Abramo)
 * BUG: Fixed issue where pmpro_next_payment() would return a 0 timestamp instead of false when there is no previous order.
 (Thanks, Thomas Sjolshagen)
 * ENHANCEMENT: Added pmpro_formatPrice() and pmpro_getCurrencyPosition() functions.
 Now using them to render prices with formatting.
 You can use the pmpro_format_price filter or pmpro_currecies filter to adjust the formatting of prices to support currency symbols after the price or to use commas instead of periods for separators.
 * ENAHNCEMENT: Added getSubscriptionStatus() to Authorize.net gateway class.
 Also fixed up some of the logic around checking the gateway environment.